vectorstack-ai/vectorstackai-python/docs/precise_search/quickstart.md

 ```

 !!!
 Note "Learn More"
-    To read about the different types of indexes you can create with **PreciseSearch**, see the [Creating Indexes](../how_to_guides/creating-indexes.md) guide.
+    To read about the different types of indexes you can create with **PreciseSearch**, see the [Creating Indexes](./how_to_guides/creating-indexes.md) guide.

 ## **4. Upsert Data into the Index**
 To upsert data into the index, you need to provide the text data and assign a unique ID to each data point.

-For this example, we will create a dataset with *10 random facts about food and history*.
+For this example, let's create a dataset with *10 random facts about food and history*.

 ```python linenums="18"
 dataset = [